[CN: examples of TERF arguments, and arguments about “reverse racism”]

 ** I would like to state that since then I have not had an in-depth discussion about this with her, and I would not preclude that her views might have changed on this.

 *** I am using the terms people of colour and Black both, as both For Black Girls Only and Rhodes Must Fall base their definition of Black in an understanding of Black Consciousness; this understanding of – as the organiser of For Black Girls Only put it – “Biko Black” encompasses “people of colour”.
-I am not implying that these terms are the same in any way, or that they should be used interchangeably, or that it is this simple.
+I am not implying that these terms are the same in any way, or that they should be used interchangeably, or that it is this simple; nor am I stating that I agree with these formulations.
 Rather, for the sake of the argument I positioned them next to each other in reference to the context of the paragraph.